 const responseJson = pm.response.json();

-To parse XML, use the following:
+To parse XML, use the xml2js library with the require method:

 const parse = require('csv-parse/lib/sync');